didadeeee/better-body-react/README.md

 - [The Scarlet Company](https://thescarletcompany.com/blogs/articles/understanding-your-menstrual-health-taking-extra-care)
   - The design incorporates a distinguished color coding scheme to enhance visual appeal and organization.
 However, there is a lack of interactive elements, which could limit user engagement and interactivity.
 <br>

-#### Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/didadeeee/) if you have any advice at all!
-More than happy to exchange ideas! :)